eradiate/eradiate/docs/rst/developer_guide/factory_guide.rst

-   Under the hood, this call creates a both :class:`~eradiate.scenes.illumination.DirectionalIllumination` and :class:`~eradiate.scenes.spectral.UniformIrradianceSpectrum`: the former is instantiated directly (either implicitly using :meth:`~eradiate.util.factory.BaseFactory.create`, explicitly using the :class:`~eradiate.scenes.illumination.DirectionalIllumination` constructor;
+   Under the hood, this call creates a both :class:`~eradiate.scenes.illumination.DirectionalIllumination` and :class:`~eradiate.scenes.spectra.UniformSpectrum`: the former is instantiated directly (either implicitly using :meth:`~eradiate.util.factory.BaseFactory.create`, or explicitly using the :class:`~eradiate.scenes.illumination.DirectionalIllumination` constructor);
-   the latter is instantiated when the dictionary passed as the ``irradiance`` parameter is passed to :meth:`~eradiate.util.factory.BaseFactory.convert`.
+   the latter is instantiated when the dictionary passed as the ``irradiance`` parameter is forwarded to :meth:`~eradiate.util.factory.BaseFactory.convert`.

 Enabling a class for factory usage
 ----------------------------------